-(1) TSA prohibits the use of illegal substances and the inappropriate use of legal substances.
+- (1) TSA prohibits the use of illegal substances and the inappropriate use of legal substances.
 Illegal substances include, but are not limited to, cocaine, marijuana, opiates, amphetamines, and phencyclidine.
+The use of marijuana is prohibited by Federal law.
+State and local laws, as well as laws of other countries, do not affect the prohibition of marijuana use by TSA employees.
 Legal substances include, but are not limited to, alcohol and prescription or over-the-counter medications.
-These substances can negatively affect the:
+These substances can negatively affect the: - (a) Employee's work performance and/or conduct; - (b) Ability of other employees to perform their duties effectively; and

-- (a) Employee's work performance and/or conduct; - (b) Ability of other employees to perform their duties effectively; and - (c) Ability of TSA to accomplish its mission. - (2) As an employer with responsibility for transportation security, TSA is especially concerned when an employee's actions could negatively affect the security of the public or detract from public confidence.
+- (c) Ability of TSA to accomplish its mission. - (2) As an employer with responsibility for transportation security, TSA is especially concerned when an employee's actions could negatively affect the security of the public or detract from public confidence.
 Public confidence depends upon trust in the integrity of the nation's transportation systems, and in the employees who maintain the security of the traveling public.
 Accordingly, employees will be subject to the following requirements: - (a) Employees are prohibited from using illegal drugs; - (b) Employees are prohibited from possessing, distributing or trafficking in controlled and/or illegal substances in violation of federal, state or local law.
 This prohibition applies to employees both on and off-duty; - (c) Employees who inappropriately use legal substances will not be allowed to perform any safety or security-sensitive duties.
 TSA shall consider the circumstances of the inappropriate use and determine whether an employee may be returned to duty.
 An employee shall not be returned to duty unless TSA has determined that such employee is not a risk to public safety or security; - (d) An employee arrested for drug or alcohol-related crimes for which a term of imprisonment could be imposed will not be allowed to perform any safety or security-sensitive duties unless TSA determines that the employee is not a risk to public safety or security.
-Employees may be subject to an investigation of the circumstances giving rise to the arrest and disciplined in appropriate cases; - (e) Employees occupying Testing Designated Positions (TDPs) other than Federal Air Marshals are prohibited from consuming or being under the influence of alcohol while on duty or consuming alcohol for a minimum of four (4) hours preceding performance of security-related functions.
-Federal Air Marshals are prohibited from consuming or being under the influence of alcohol while on duty or consuming alcohol for a minimum of eight hours preceding performance of security-related functions.
+Employees may be subject to an investigation of the circumstances giving rise to the arrest and disciplined in appropriate cases; - (e) Employees occupying Testing Designated Positions (TDPs) other than law enforcement positions are prohibited from consuming or being under the influence of alcohol while on duty or consuming alcohol for a minimum of eight hours preceding performance of security-related functions.
+Law enforcement positions, including Federal Air Marshals, Criminal Investigators, and any other TSA-designated Law Enforcement Officers are prohibited from consuming or being under the influence of alcohol while on duty or consuming alcohol for a minimum of 10 hours preceding performance of security-related functions.
 Employees are responsible for ensuring that they are fit for duty and free of any alcohol impairment upon reporting for, and carrying out, their security functions; - (f) Employees in non-TDPs are prohibited from consuming or being under the influence of alcohol while on duty; and - (g) Employees are prohibited from endangering themselves and the public by driving while under the influence of alcohol.